damian-lis/portfolio-website/README.md

 <br/>

-### 3.18.
-Description of the findEmptyFormTextInputs method (inside the handleFormSubmit method)
+<h3 id="form-findemptyformtextinputs-method">3.18.
+Description of the findEmptyFormTextInputs method (inside the handleFormSubmit method)</h3>

 Going further in the handleFormSubmit method, we call the findEmptyFormTextInputs method, which returns true/false value to the emptyTextInputs variable.